cakephp/docs/en/appendices/5-0-upgrade-guide.rst

         'errorLevel' => E_ALL,
     ]

-Now that you can see all the warnings, make sure these are fixed before proceding with the upgrade.
+Now that you can see all the warnings, make sure these are fixed before proceeding with the upgrade.

 Some potentially impactful deprecations you should make sure you have addressed
 are: